Vinesse-Nevertheless/SaturnTriviaApp/README.md

 Edit styles.css to change the CSS of your webpage!
 Add additional trivia questions to your trivia quiz if you would like!

+Therefore I made the following changes:
+I added a hero header, changed the title and the background color, and I also made one other small tweak that only occurs when you submit the correct answer to a question.